grunwaldlab/aps_workshop/README.md

     -   How do your reads look for each sample?
     -   Does it seem reasonable to proceed with next steps?
-    -   Which output files are most informative
+    -   Which output files are most informative?
-    -   Do you prefer one output format over others
+    -   Do you prefer one output format over others?

-### Run Flye to obtain long read assembly for a *xanthomonas* sample
+### Run Flye to obtain long read assembly for a *xanthomonas* strain

 Flye is a de novo assembler and can be used with both PacBio and Oxford Nanopore long reads.
-It is versatile and inputs can be both prokayote or eukaryote reads.
+It is versatile and inputs can be both reads from prokaryotes and eukaryotes.
 After initial assembly, there are polishing steps.

 ------------------------------------------------------------------------

 -   **Information on running flye**
-    -   Once we are assured that read quality looks decent, based on NanoPlot results, we can begin the assembly process
+    -   Once we are assured that read quality looks decent based on NanoPlot results, we can begin the assembly process

     -   Since we are working with Nanopore long reads and have bacterial reads to assemble, we can use the [Flye](https://github.com/mikolmogorov/Flye) assembler